wassupluke/Launcher/docs/widgets.md

 * If interaction is disabled, the widget does not respond to any touch events.
     This is recommended when using a widget only to display information.

-&mu;Launcher's clock behaves similar as an app widget and can be managed in the same way.[^1]
+&mu;Launcher's clock behaves similarly to an app widget and can be managed in the same way.[^1]

 [^1]: However, it is technically not an app widget and cannot be used with other launchers.